 Letters to the Editor/Book Reviews/Other Manuscript Types

-Large data sets with no appropriate approved repository must be housed as supporting online material at Toxicologic Pathology (Taylor & Francis publishing) or when this is not possible on the author’s website, provided a copy of the data is held in escrow at Toxicologic Pathology to ensure availability to readers.
-For answers to questions regarding allowable supporting online material, please see our guidelines: further questions can be directed to the Managing Editor Stephanie Dickinson at the Editorial Office.
+Large data sets with no appropriate approved repository must be housed as supporting online material at Toxicologic Pathology (SAGE publishing) or when this is not possible on the author’s website, provided a copy of the data is held in escrow at Toxicologic Pathology to ensure availability to readers.
+For answers to questions regarding allowable supporting online material, please see our guidelines: further questions can be directed to the Managing Editor, Stephanie Dickinson at the Editorial Office.

 After review and upon acceptance or provisional acceptance, specific details regarding submission of a final version will be provided.

 Associated Costs for Authors